 - Heavily obscured means your party member is undetected.

-Stealth will not be a requirement.
-Players can choose to take part in it, or they can decide to dive straight into a fight without thinking about taking out opponents one at a time without them seeing you strategically.
+That said, Stealth is never a requirement.
+Players can choose to take part in it, or they can decide to dive straight into a fight without thinking about taking out opponents one at a time without them seeing you.
 It’s entirely up to every player and how they want to play Baldur’s Gate 3.